 “Financial Issues for the Church” is a two-hour conference discussing legal, theological and ethical issues for compensation and other rules for the church, the pastor and/or staff.
 The target audience is the Finance Committee, the Church Treasurer, Deacons and other church positions related to financial issues.

 Mission: Dignity is a GuideStone ministry to help make life better for God’s retired servants.
-It provides financial assistance to pastors and/or their widows who are 65 or above.
-Contributions to the “Church Retirement Plan” enable one to receive aid.
+Since 1918, GuideStone Financial Resources has been on a “Mission” to provide “Dignity” to retired Southern Baptist ministers, workers and their widows.These are men and women who have faithfully served God’s people and now find themselves struggling to meet even basic needs.
+Many served small, rural churches that paid only modest salaries and couldn’t afford to contribute to their pastors’ retirement.
+Often, these loyal soldiers of the cross had to work extra jobs just to make ends meet.
 Mission: Dignity currently provides financial support for nearly 2500 retired Southern Baptist ministers or their widows.
 Qualifying individuals receive $225 a month and qualifying couples receive $300 a month.
-The neediest persons with at least 30 years of SBC ministerial service may receive as much as $600.
+The neediest persons with at least 25 years of SBC ministerial service may receive as much as $600.

 Churches, Sunday School Classes or individuals who contribute to Mission:Dignity allow a larger number of ministers/widows to receive aid each month.
 Any size gift is accepted and nothing is removed for administrative cost – 100% is used to help someone in need.
 All gifts are tax deductible to the maximum allowed by law.

 The Mississippi Baptist Convention has limited funds for financial assistance to retired ministers/widows.